Exploiting Label Skewness for Spiking Neural Networks in Federated Learning: Experiments

-We vary the local epoch number and report the final accuracy under certain label skew across different FL algorithms in the right part of Figure~\ref{fig:senses}.
-On the one hand, FedLEC, like other FL algorithms, is very sensitive to the number of local epochs.
-When the number of local epochs increases from 1 to 5, FedLEC's accuracy improvement is substantial compared with other FL algorithms.
-On the other hand, the optimal local epoch number varies across FL algorithms under specific label skew.
+\paragraph{Local Epochs.} We vary the local epochs from \{1, 5, 10, 20\} and report the final accuracy under specific label skew in the right part of Figure~\ref{fig:senses}.
+On the one hand, all FL algorithms are sensitive to the number of local epochs.
+When the number of local epochs increases from 1 to 5, FedLEC achieves a more substantial accuracy improvement of 16.10\% compared to other algorithms, as incorporating regularization requires additional epochs for convergence.
+On the other hand, the optimal local epoch number varies across FL algorithms under a specific label skew.
 When local epochs reach 10, the accuracy improvement rate turns marginal for FedLEC and FedNova, whereas algorithms like FedProx and Scaffold might prefer fewer local epochs.